- 6-Lesser-Known Cherry Blossom Spots in Tokyo - 28 February 2025

 Type One: Pick Ride and Time

-For some rides (including The Enchanted Tale of Beauty and the Beast, The Happy Ride with Baymax, Toy Story Mania! and Soaring: Fantastic Flight, you will pick both the ride you want to go on and a designated time to enter the ride.
-And you do this as you book your hotel – so, you’ll need to have an idea of roughly which you want and what time you want to ride.
+For some rides, including The Enchanted Tale of Beauty and the Beast, Toy Story Mania!, Peter Pan’s Neverland Adventure, Rapunzel’s Lantern Festival and Anna and Elsa’s Frozen Journey, you pick both the ride and the time you want to enter it.
+And you do this as you book your hotel – so, you’ll need to know roughly which you want and what time you want to ride.

 Type Two: Choose a Ride But Use Any Time